Holland Interest Themes

 CONVENTIONAL ENVIRONMENT:

 If you are attracted to a conventional environment, your most suitable environment has a dominant “Organizers” theme.
-You flourish in an environment that is organized, systematic, structured, efficient and conforming. and can include working with data, clerical or numerical efficiency, detailed task assignments and structured instructions.
+You flourish in an environment that is organized, systematic, structured, efficient and conforming and can include working with data, clerical or numerical efficiency, detailed task assignments and structured instructions.
 This might include clerical work, administration, accounting, inspecting merchandise, accountability and computer programming.
-Examples of occupations within a conventional environment include: accountant, administrative assistant, budget analysis, catalog librarian, claims adjuster, court reporter, customs inspector, editorial assistant, elementary school teacher, insurance underwriter, internal auditor, medical records technician, safety inspector, tax accountant and travel agent
+Examples of occupations within a conventional environment include: accountant, administrative assistant, budget analysis, catalog librarian, claims adjuster, court reporter, customs inspector, editorial assistant, elementary school teacher, insurance underwriter, internal auditor, medical records technician, safety inspector, tax accountant and travel agent.